 According to the schedule of the owner a survey may be split so that the out of water survey is on one day and the in-water survey / sea trial is at a later date and vice versa.
 The survey may also be split to provide a second survey at a later date when the yacht is delivered to the new owner, for instance if the yacht is to be delivered after the charter season.

-It is possible to make the out of water survey for boats up to say 50ft in the travelift or crane slings.
+It is possible to make the out of water survey in the travelift or crane slings.
 This is called a “Survey Lift”.

 During the survey lift inspection it can be determined if full hauling is required for further inspection.
 If the hull is with significant marine growth then it is possible to miss items such as stress crazing or osmosis blisters.
 Therefore pressure wash if required is beneficial but may not always be available in survey lift circumstances.